nanabb333/grey-zone-sovereignty-market-adaptation/README.md

 V3 adds two business-facing outputs without changing the core CAR calculation:

 - `results/dashboard_data.csv` converts the master event results into a dashboard-friendly table with `car_percent`, `car_direction`, event status, and links to generated artifacts.
-- `results/executive_summary.md` summarizes the batch run for non-technical readers, including event counts, strongest positive and negative events, mechanism-level results, and a non-investment-advice note.
+- `results/executive_summary.md` summarises the batch run for non-technical readers, including event counts, strongest positive and negative events, mechanism-level results, and a non-investment-advice note.

 These files are designed to support a future Repo 3 dashboard or analytics interface.